 The salary reduction recommended is in the range of 25% to 50%.
 The same may be made recoupable once our business and the economy stabilises and may be paid out as bonuses, reimbursements, etc. or on achievement of targets and business improvement.

-If the salary reduction is not adequate retrenching of employees could be done in a phased manner.
+If the salary reduction is not adequate, retrenching of employees could be done in a phased manner.

 Most importantly, lead from the front and owners and shareholders should demonstrate good intent by taking a voluntary pay cut themselves to show best intent.